-The shoulder joint has one of the widest ranges of motion in the body, allowing the arm to lift, turn, and rotate.
-Shoulder instability can occur when the head of the upper arm bone is forced out of the shoulder socket, causing a dislocation.
-This usually happens as a result of sudden injury during sports or from a forceful fall.
-After a shoulder has been dislocated once, the protective tissue becomes damaged making it unstable and more vulnerable to repeat dislocations.
+The shoulder joint has one of the widest ranges of motion in the body.
+It allows the arm to lift, turn, and rotate.
+Shoulder instability can occur when the head of the upper arm bone is forced out of the shoulder socket, causing dislocation of the shoulder.
+This usually happens as a result of sudden injury to the rotator cuff muscles during sports or from a forceful fall.

-Patients who suffer from shoulder instability may experience the following symptoms:
+Patients who suffer from chronic shoulder instability may experience the following symptoms:

 - Swelling at the shoulder joint

 - Shoulder pain which can limit shoulder movement and range of motion